kubedb/docs/docs/concepts/catalog/pgbouncer.md

 `metadata.name` is a required field that specifies the name of the `PgBouncerVersion` crd.
 You have to specify this name in `spec.version` field of [PgBouncer](/docs/concepts/database-proxy/pgbouncer.md) crd.

 We follow this convention for naming PgBouncerVersion crd:

 - Name format: `{Original pgbouncer image version}-{modification tag}`

 We plan to modify original PgBouncer docker images to support additional features.
 Re-tagging the image with v1, v2 etc. modification tag helps separating newer iterations from the older ones.
-An image with higher modification tag will have more feature than the images with lower modification tag.
+An image with higher modification tag will have more features than the images with lower modification tag.
 Hence, it is recommended to use PgBouncerVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version